 Step 2: Develop a business plan

-Time frame: 2 – 3 months
+Time frame: 3 – 6 weeks

 Do you know that only 5% of neobanks manage to reach breakeven, not to mention turning a profit?
 That’s because your idea is only as good as how you build a business around it.
 Without a strategic way to monetize, most neobanks will go under in a few years.

-• Freemium Model: This model offers basic banking services for free to attract users, then monetize through paid premium features.
+- Freemium: This model offers basic banking services for free to attract users, then monetize through paid premium features.
 Choose this model if your neobank targets younger demographics or customer bases who prefer free features.
 Revolut follows this strategy and only charges for novelty features such as travel insurance, higher foreign exchange limits, and exclusive cards.

-• Subscription Model: Neobanks can charge monthly or yearly fees for their services.
+- Subscription–based: Neobanks can charge monthly or yearly fees for their services.
 Choose the subscription model if your neobank offers a suite of services, or targets users who prefer predictable costs.
 N26 offers tiered subscription plans.
 Users can pay more to upgrade their tiers, unlocking additional benefits, such as insurance packages and priority support.

-• Interchange Fees: You can charge users a fee for transactions made with their debit or credit cards.
+- Interchange fees: You can charge users a fee for transactions made with their debit or credit cards.
 The merchant’s bank pays this fee to your neobank for processing the transaction.
 However, for this model to work, you’ll need to have a strong connection with card networks and payment processors like Chime.
 They charge $2.5 for each out-of-network ATM withdrawal.

 Unfortunately, having a sound business model won’t automatically launch your neobank.
 You’ll need a substantial upfront investment or capital to ignite it.
 For example, the UK requires at least $6.4 million in capital to kick-start a bank.